puranik3/sap-oct-21-git/README.md

 We will next stage this file and commit it locally.
 Then we will push it to GitHub repo.

 ## Branches
-We will learn about branches after that
+We will learn about branches after that-have learnt

+## Merge conflict
+Santosh's changes